Aiven-Open/klaw/coral/proxy/README.md

 - Coral is set up - [Installation coral](../README.md)
 - Docker is installed - [Get Docker](https://docs.docker.com/get-docker/)
 - in this directory, run `pnpm install`
-- Vite mode for local api is created - [See documentation](../docs/development-with-local-klaw.md)

 All scripts need to be run in this directory!